gotta-do/GottaDo/README.md

 ## General info

 I found that all the note taking apps that I tried were either too complicated, too big, or didn't address my needs.
 So I decided to build my own.
 I needed a place to keep short-term todos, long-term todos, and random notes.
-I wanted them to be in a single view and to be displayed separately and also to have separate inputs.
+I wanted them to be in a single view, to be displayed separately, and to have separate inputs.

 ## Further development

 1. I would like to do more to the UI to make it look more interesting
 2. I think that if I could make it drag-n-drop'able from short-term to long-term and visa versa, that would be useful
 3. A date-picker on the long-term tasks is also something I'm considering, though I haven't decided if that would be necessary or not
+4. User authentication and storage of user tasks/notes is something I'm currently working on

 ## Technologies